gristlabs/aws-lambda-upload/README.md

 and all imports will still work.

 Note that it does NOT package your entire directory or all of `node_modules/`.
-It uses [browserify](http://browserify.org/) to examind the `require()` calls in your files, and recursively collect all dependencies.
+It uses [browserify](http://browserify.org/) to examine the `require()` calls in your files, and recursively collects all dependencies.
 For files in `node_modules/`, it also includes any `package.json` files as they affect the import logic.